xcafebabe/gobstoppers/video2gif/README.md

 * `-s <skip_sec>` 0 is default and will skip the first N seconds of video.
 * `-t <duration_sec>` If specified creates a N second output.

-If you change previous command with
+See how it looks previous example command using some options:

 ```
-docker run --rm -v=`pwd`:/tmp/ffmpeg kafebob/video2gif -f 30 -y 320 -s 10 -t 5 video.wmv video.gif
+docker run --rm -v=`pwd`:/tmp/ffmpeg kafebob/video2gif -f 30 -y 320 -s 10 -t 5 video.mp4 video.gif
 ```

-It will generate a gif with the next specifications
+It will generate a gif with the following specifications:

 * 30 frames per second.
 * 320 pixels wide preserving the aspect ratio.